-Upon entering the property from 5th Street, one can see the 23-year-old pine plantations, and often wildlife, such as deer and turkey.
+Upon entering the property from 5th Street, one can see the 24-year-old pine plantations, providing habitat for wildlife, such as deer and turkey which can often be seen here.
 The topography is gently rolling throughout the property, from the highest point at the entrance, sloping down to Little Cedar Creek.

 This tract is an ideal hunting preserve with tranquil water features.
-There are 130 acres of 23-year-old pine plantations and 74 acres of 2-year-old pine plantations.
+There are 208 acres of harvest age pine plantations and 74 acres of 2-year-old pine plantations.
 Natural hardwood areas are scattered throughout the pine plantations and along the creek and ponds.

 The number and placement of wildlife food plots scattered over the property are impressive, and deer and turkey are abundant.

 Little Cedar Creek has been dammed up, both with a constructed dam and by beavers on the property.
 This has provided a long area of permanent water that is attractive to waterfowl and offers the opportunity for the fisher man or woman.